dancoe/NIRSpec_pathloss/README.md

 *   `jwst_nirspec_pathloss_erf_arrays_plot_by_wavelength.png`: A plot showing the pathloss and variance arrays from the FITS file for each wavelength.
 *   `../data/flip_xy_slitlosses/`: The directory assumed to contain the input slit-loss data files (not included in this directory).

-## Model Description
+## Method and Calculations

-The core of this work is a physical model that describes the throughput of a Gaussian PSF through a rectangular slit.
-The throughput is calculated as the integral of the 2D Gaussian function over the area of the slit.
-This integral can be separated into two independent 1D integrals, which can be solved analytically using the error function (`erf`).
+This script implements a physical model for the throughput of a point source through a rectangular aperture, such as the NIRSpec micro-shutter assembly.
+The model assumes a Gaussian Point Spread Function (PSF) for the source.
+The throughput is calculated by integrating the 2D Gaussian PSF over the area of the rectangular slit.

+The (x, y) coordinates represent the offset of the center of the point source from the center of the slit, in arcseconds.
+The data used for fitting typically covers a range of approximately -0.5 to +0.5 arcseconds in both x and y.

+Since the 2D Gaussian is separable, the total 2D throughput `T(x, y)` is the product of two independent 1D integrals.
+Each 1D integral is calculated analytically using the error function (`erf`), which is the integral of a Gaussian distribution.

+The 1D throughput in the x-direction is given by:
+`T_x(x) = 0.5 * [erf((w_x/2 - x) / (sqrt(2) * sigma_x)) - erf((-w_x/2 - x) / (sqrt(2) * sigma_x))]`

+Similarly, the 1D throughput in the y-direction is:
+`T_y(y) = 0.5 * [erf((w_y/2 - y) / (sqrt(2) * sigma_y)) - erf((-w_y/2 - y) / (sqrt(2) * sigma_y))]`

+The total 2D throughput is then:
+`T(x, y) = T_x(x) * T_y(y)`

-The model has four primary parameters that are determined by fitting to the data:
+The model has four free parameters which are fit to the data for each wavelength:

-*   `slit_w`: The width of the slit.
+*   `w_x`: The full width of the slit in the x-direction (`slit_w`).
-*   `slit_h`: The height of the slit.
+*   `w_y`: The full height of the slit in the y-direction (`slit_h`).
-*   `psf_sx`: The standard deviation (sigma) of the Gaussian PSF in the x-direction.
+*   `sigma_x`: The standard deviation of the Gaussian PSF in the x-direction (`psf_sx`).
-*   `psf_sy`: The standard deviation (sigma) of the Gaussian PSF in the y-direction.
+*   `sigma_y`: The standard deviation of the Gaussian PSF in the y-direction (`psf_sy`).

-The script fits these parameters for each wavelength present in the input data.
+The model parameters are fit to observational data of stellar path-loss measurements at various offsets from the center of the slit.
+The fitting is performed for each wavelength independently using a least-squares optimization (`scipy.optimize.least_squares`).
+The script also includes a detailed uncertainty analysis.
+The residuals between the model and the data are used to create a 2D uncertainty map.
+A key feature of this analysis is the creation of a monotonic uncertainty model.
+This model enforces the physically motivated assumption that the uncertainty in the path-loss correction increases monotonically with distance from the center of the slit.
+The final products are model-generated path-loss and variance arrays, which can be saved to a FITS file.
+The script can also interpolate the fitted model parameters to any wavelength, providing a continuous model of the path-loss across the NIRSpec wavelength range.

 ![parameters plot](plots/model_parameters_vs_wavelength.png)

-## Uncertainties Calculation

-* measure bias and scatter of residuals in (x,y) bins; add in quadrature
-* rebin that uncertainty in "radial" bins defined by the erf function
-* smooth bias vs. radius, then make it increase monotonically

 Below is the model fitting and uncertainties calculation for 1.31µm: